 Cesc Fabregas is a Spain international football player who currently plays for the Spanish and European giants Barcelona.
-He features as a midfielder and has won the European Championship and the World Cup with Spain.
+He plays as a midfielder and has won the European Championship and the World Cup with Spain.

 Fabregas developed at the youth academy of Catalan giants Barcelona but left them for Arsenal in 2003 when he was just 16.
 The youngster quickly impressed for the London side and by the 2005-06 campaign had established himself as a regular first-team player.

 Fabregas had always continuously mooted for a return to his old club Barcelona and he himself made no attempt to eclipse his desire to play for the Spanish powerhouse.
-In the summer of 2010 Arsenal turned down a mega-bid from Barca for Fabregas, but joined the Blaugrana in a €29 million the following summer.
+In the summer of 2010 Arsenal turned down a mega-bid from Barca for Fabregas, but joined the Blaugrana in a €29 million deal the following summer.

 Fabregas made his international debut for Spain against the Ivory Coast in a friendly in 2006 but because of the sheer talent in the Spanish national team, he has failed to garner a regular spot in the line-up.
-However, the Arsenal midfielder has made more than 70 appearances for his nation, winning Euro 2008, the 2010 World Cup and Euro 2012.
+However, the Arsenal midfielder has made more than 80 appearances for his nation, winning Euro 2008, the 2010 World Cup and Euro 2012.